What is the Best Bed Size for My Room?

 We just gave up our Queen for a King size.
 My husband is 6’3″ and fits within the 80″ of length that both a Queen and a King share.
 He doesn’t need the extra four inches of leg room that we would pick up if we were to change to a California king (aka “Western King).
 Only about 1% of American society is taller than he, so the California King is a really small part of the market.
 This, in turn, makes it more difficult, and sometimes costly to buy Cal King beds, and bedding.

-The main question that you have to ask is: would I sacrifice 4″ of distance from my partner to pick up 4” in leg room.
+The main question that you have to ask is: would I sacrifice 4″ of distance from my partner to pick up 4″ in leg room.
 To make that decision you, or your partner, need to be really tall.
-Otherwise, there is no reason to select a California King size.
+If you are under 6’2” there are very few reasons to select a California King size.
+Seriously, the only reason I can come up with for an average size male to pick a Cal King would be so that their dog can fit on the foot of the bed without being accidentally kicked.

 King size adjustable bed frames have two options.
 You can either put a King mattress on them or you can put 2 Twin XL mattresses on them, for the split king option.
 The Split King option allows you and your partner to have completely different mattresses.
 If you have different mattress firmness desires this allows you to each get your own twin XL mattress.
 In addition, you can set your side of the adjustable base to a different angle.
 Perhaps you like the zero gravity position and he needs to be in the anti snore position.
 The only way to accomplish this is with a Split King adjustable frame.
 To read more about adjustable frames go to my best adjustable beds page.